-Homemade dough topped with spiced minced meat and baked to perfection.
-Yes, we’re talking about the infamous sfiha meat pie, which is popular in Lebanon and all over the Arab region.
-In some Middle Eastern countries, the dish is also known as Lahmajun which is derived from the Arabic words for meat (lahme) and dough (3ajeen).
+Sfiha is a minced meat flatbread popular in Lebanon and all over the Arab region.
+It's made with homemade dough, spiced minced meat, and then baked to perfection.
+In some Middle Eastern countries, the dish is also known as lahm bi ajeen which is derived from the Arabic words for meat (lahme) and dough (3ajeen).

-- Flour: Any dough’s star ingredient.
-For this recipe, all-purpose flour is recommended.
+- Flour: For this recipe, all-purpose flour is recommended.
 Unbleached flour and wheat flour are appropriate substitutes as well.

 - Active dry yeast: This usually comes in small tins and has a granular texture.
 Instant dry yeast is different than active dry yeast in that it can be mixed directly into the dry ingredients without needing to be dissolved into the water first.
 If using instant dry yeast and adding it directly to the other dry ingredients, make sure to use water with a bit higher temperature between 120 ℉ and 130 ℉ (49 ℃ - 54 ℃).

 - Olive oil: Adds a fragrant taste to the dough and is the preferred choice over butter or vegetable oil.

 - Dry powdered milk: I add just a little bit to balance out the flavor.
 Regular milk is not an appropriate substitute.
 If you do not have dry powdered milk on hand, skip this ingredient.